 Bioengineering is a relatively new field built on the recognition that engineering of biological systems or systems that interface with living systems requires a multidisciplinary approach that takes into account the mechanical, electrical, chemical, and materials properties of the biological system.
 Students with backgrounds from biochemistry to computer science and many fields in between are attracted to bioengineering as a field with the potential to make a great impact on human health.

 The MS and PhD programs are designed to integrate students with very different backgrounds and provide them with the course work and research experience that will take advantage of their unique backgrounds and, where appropriate, fill in gaps in their backgrounds to help them grow into a more broadly informed student.

-Recognizing the breadth of disciplines that contribute to bioengineering projects, the MS program allows students to choose one of four concentrations (bioimaging and signal processing, cell and tissue engineering, biomechanics, or biomedical devices) to develop deep expertise in an area of particular interest and encourages individual research through a one-semester master’s project or two-semester master’s thesis.
+Recognizing the breadth of disciplines that contribute to bioengineering projects, the MS program allows students to choose one of three concentrations (biomedical devices and bioimaging; cell and tissue engineering; and biomechanics) to develop deep expertise in an area of particular interest and encourages individual research through a one-semester master’s project or two-semester master’s thesis.

 The PhD program spans four core research areas for which the department has particular strengths: imaging, instrumentation and signal processing; biomechanics, biotransport, and mechanobiology; molecular, cell, and tissue engineering; and computational and systems biology.
 Course work is designed to strengthen student backgrounds in those areas most relevant to the interests of each student.